Power Optimisation Ltd

 There are two related short-term optimisation problems, 'unit commitment' and 'economic dispatch'.
 Unit commitment is the process of deciding when and which generating units at each power station to start-up and shut-down.
 Economic dispatch is the process of deciding what the individual power outputs should be of the scheduled generating units at each time-point.
 Unit commitment is a very challenging optimisation problem, because of the astronomical number of possible combinations of the on and off states of all the generating units in the power system over all the time-points in the study period.
 For planning purposes, the same optimisation problems need to be solved over a longer study period, such as a year, in order to allocate resources in the most effective way.

-Power Optimisation is an independent consultancy, which develops unit commitment software called Powerop for electricity companies.
+Power Optimisation Ltd is a UK company that develops unit commitment software called Powerop for electricity companies.
 This software considers both unit commitment and economic dispatch simultaneously, which improves the quality of the calculated generation schedules.
 Powerop has an option called Planner for longer-term planning studies.
 This automates repeated short-term runs (such as over a week) of Powerop to cover a longer study period such as a year.
 Planner is able to optimise whilst taking into account longer-term issues such as fuel contracts and emission limits, and it also allows for both scheduled maintenance overhauls and random breakdowns of generating units.

 Powerop can be used by power system operators to schedule and dispatch the generating units in their power systems, to produce very high quality generation schedules that take into account all the important constraints on the power system and on the generating units.
 The software has a number of features that are suitable for the particularly difficult problems faced by the operators of power systems on islands.